AcalaCommunity/community-directory/ambassadors/Jesse B.md

 ## Fun facts and details about yourself
 I enjoy the outdoors

-You can find me as JBMugu on Discord
+You can find me as JBMugu on Discord.